jcarlier1/WhisperNotes/README.md

 ```

 ### 3.1 Usage with 🤗 transformers
 First make sure that you have a huggingface account and accept the licensing of the [model](https://huggingface.co/nyrahealth/CrisperWhisper).
-Grab you huggingface access token and login so you are certainly able to download the model.
+Grab your huggingface access token and login so you are certainly able to download the model.

 ```bash
 huggingface-cli login